Daniel Weissbort: Biography

 Daniel Weissbort's anthologies of Russian poetry and of East European poetry are well known and he also published many collections of his own poetry.
 Anvil Press published his translational memoir of Joseph Brodsky, From Russian with Love.
 He co-edited, for Oxford University Press, a historical reader in translation theory, which was published in 2006.
 He wrote a book on Ted Hughes and translation and for Faber he edited the Selected Translations of Ted Hughes.
 The Guardian newspaper wrote that Weissbort founded Carcanet Press.
 Weissbort translated Missing Person by Patrick Modiano who received the Nobel Prize for Literature.
+His work Selected Poems of Nikolay Zabolotsky won the AATSEEL Best Translation into English prize in 2001.

 Daniel Weissbort died in November 2013.

 On the Stanford University site of The Book Haven by Cynthia Haven, in an obituary of Daniel Weissbort, Daniel Weissbort is defined as a "master translator."
 Also on this Stanford University web site, Weissbort is called a champion of translation.
 Weissbort has genius in translation, obituary of Weissbort in Translationista.

 Ted Hughes has stated that "It's hard to imagine how anything could be more natural, relaxed and true to the writer's self, true to his secret, personal life, than Daniel Weissbort's poems.
 Maybe his many years of translating and sieving through translations of worldwide modern poetry have had something to do with it.
 He seems to have come out somewhere beyond poetic styles and mannerisms.
 His poems now have a peculiar, naked life.
 They move in a frankness and inner freedom and simplicity that seem to belong hardly at all to literature.
 Yet they leave an impression of intense patterns, a rich, artistic substance.
 In this new collection he has broken into new material, and brought his qualities to a pitch that will, for many of us, change the possibilities of English poetry.
 That's a large claim, but I think it can be made."